ClickExpose

 Talking luxury interior design with Roselind Wilson

 This year marks 10 years since Roselind opened the doors of her luxury interior design studio, Roselind Wilson Design, in the leafy residential area of Queens Park, North West London.
-Despite low-key lockdown celebrations, Ros is as passionate as ever about her small, dedicated team and the studio’s residential design projects.
+Despite low-key lockdown celebrations, Ros is as passionate as ever about her small, dedicated team and the studio’s residential interior design projects.
 Here she chats about her 20 years’ experience designing outstanding homes, stunning hospitality interiors and beautiful spaces for discerning clients.

 Roselind WIlson